 Infections are the second leading cause of death in patients with end-stage renal disease (ESRD).
 The majority of these infections are catheter-related bloodstream infection.
 As a result, the following AIM with a 5-year target has been set to guide national health promotion and management to improve the health of all people in the United States living with ESRD: by 2023, reduce the national rate of blood stream infections in dialysis patients by 50% of the blood stream infections that occurred in 2016.
-The Networks shall reduce the rate of blood stream infections by supporting NHSN, participating in the ESRD NCC HAI LAN, and assisting dialysis facilities in the implementation of the CDC Core.
+The Networks shall reduce the rate of blood stream infections by supporting use of National Health and Safety Network (NHSN), encouraging dialysis facility participation in the ESRD NCC HAI LAN, and assisting dialysis facilities in the implementation of the CDC Core interventions.

 Click here for additional resources on Blood Stream Infection (BSI).

 BSI Quality Improvement Activities